 Upon arrival at the terminal in El Nido, you will take a tricycle again to bring you to your hotel.
 Recently, vans are no longer allowed to enter the beach area because they cause traffic.

 Inns and cottages at El Nido are all over.
 Most houses converted their structure into lodge or inn and started to receive guests.
 So even if you have not booked for a place to stay, you need not worry because you will surely find to stay.
-But of course during peak season it would be great to book a place ahead of time, just to be sure.
+But of course, during peak season it would be great to book a place ahead of time, just to be sure.
 Most newly opened cottages at El Nido are not listed and reviewed by some blogs I have read before.
-There very few high end resorts and cottages at El Nido.
-These high end cottages also have relatively high room rates.
+There very few high-end resorts and cottages at El Nido.
+These high-end cottages also have relatively high room rates.

 In my case being a backpacker, I am not really looking for a spectacular place to stay, especially that at El Nido, you will only be staying in your hotel to sleep.
-So I simply look for modest yet, air conditioned room with private bath.
+So I simply look for modest yet, air-conditioned room with private bath.
 Rooms which are not air conditioned are cheaper of course, but I also wanted to sleep well during night time.

 On my recent trip, I stayed at Gemini Travel Lodge, which is not really at the beachfront but just a few steps away.
-You may contact Gemini Travel Lodge at 0928-650-318 or email them at email@example.com .
-I will be posting a list of Cottages and Inns at El Nido soon.
+You may contact Gemini Travel Lodge at 0928-650-318 or email them at firstname.lastname@example.org .

-The room that they gave me cost PHP 900/day, it’s air conditioned, with private bath and most importantly it’s clean.
+The room that they gave me cost PHP 900/day, it’s air-conditioned, with private bath and most importantly it’s clean.
 The room that they gave us can accommodate actually 5 persons.
 However, they will charge PHP 350/person if the people who will stay would be more than two — Still not bad.
-Gemini Travel Lodge does not offer any food, but its alright after all, you would surely want to go around and find a place where you wanted to eat depending on your budget.
+Gemini Travel Lodge does not offer any food, but it’s alright, after all, you would surely want to go around and find a place where you wanted to eat depending on your budget.
 The staff from Gemini are friendly and they were the one who booked for our Island Tour and reserved the van for us when we went back to Puerto Princesa.

 There’s no ATM machine at El Nido.
-Most of the cottages, resorts and restaurants, especially smaller ones do not accept credit cards too.
+Most of the cottages, resorts, and restaurants, especially smaller ones do not accept credit cards too.
 So better be ready with enough cash upon leaving Puerto Princesa.

 Convenience stores are all over El Nido.
-So, you need not worry where to buy some food or some junk food if you are fun of it.
+So, you need not worry where to buy some food or some junk food if you are a fun of it.